 Do you manage clients' expectations?

-Software development can be painful and costly.
+"Software development can be painful and costly."
 Hang on, that should say: "Software development is painful and costly."

 But what is so interesting is that at least 7 of the 10 most common signs of product development failure are present before the design is created or a single line of code is written.
-(John S. Reel 1999).

 Projects often fail because clients think suppliers under-deliver and over-charge.
 The client and the supplier have different expectations about the goals of the project.
 This difference of opinion often leads to a project's absolute failure.

-Be upfront about bugs I don't believe there is such a thing as bugless software.
+There is no such thing as bugless software.
 It's important to admit that bugs will happen.
 Bugs will get through testing, and bugs will cause a headache in production.
 In a fixed price agreement we cover bugs, because the goal posts are stuck in the ground, but in hourly-rate work, bugs are covered by the client.
 See what is covered in fixed price contracts for more information in relation to what is and what is not a bug.

 It will often occur that in the middle of a fixed price contract a client will ask you to add extra functionality.
 You should not do any such items straight away, but turn this request into a task for future development.
 You should generate another release plan for all the extra items once the fixed price contract has been signed off.
 It is important that the customer is always clear on what is part of a fixed price contract and what is not, that is why you should always finish a fixed price contract and have it signed off before starting extra work.

 Talking dollars with the client is often something consultants don't like doing after the initial meeting.
 I've heard of consultants refraining from sending invoices when a project is suffering a few delays, or the client is unhappy with the application state.

 Defining the hourly rates and resources that will be available to clients ensures they are not surprised later.
 Additionally, explaining the differences between resources makes it clear why specific resources are grouped together and what kind of services they provide.
-At SSW we have clear definitions for all of our roles so that clients understand the part their resources play.
+At SSW, we have clear definitions for all of our roles so that clients understand the part their resources play.